ApiChef-Project/TalentBridge/README.md

 # ApiChef-Project
-an Jobs Platform API for the Webstack - Portfolio Project
+a Jobs Platform API for the Webstack - Portfolio Project